 Many divorcing couples think the only answer is to litigate a settlement.
 At the very end, this will end up hurting you and your partner as well.

-I will help both of you to negotiate any issues you consider important.
-I will help you to understand what issues are important for you, base on your needs and expectations.
-Not everybody can express clearly their needs.
-So we will guide you through the process to understand and elaborate the following issues:
+Divorce & Family Mediation Center will help both of you to negotiate any issues you consider important.
+We will help you to understand what issues are important for you, based on your needs and expectations.
+Not everybody can express their needs clearly, so we will guide you through the process to understand and elaborate on the following issues:

 Once a spouse’s entitlement to receive spousal support is established and the amount of support payments has been fixed, the next step is to look at the length of time for which the support payments should be made: